The Great Inscription at Gortyn on the Island of Crete, Greece

 Some of the earliest known written inheritance and succession laws can be found at the archaeological site of Gortyn, on the southern side of the island of Crete, Greece.
 Gortyn, Gortys or Gortyna was once a large, busy metropolis in Ancient Greece.

-The Great Inscription was found situated in the Odeum, a public building.
+The Great Inscription was found situated in the Odeum, a public building with circular walls.
 An odeum was a small theatre commonly built throughout Ancient Greece for public activities such as oratory, musical performances and competitions.
 An ideal place to bring the laws of the land to the attention of those affected by them.
 No excuse for not knowing the laws that bound you!

 Property and inheritance